 Not having all the information above should not be a barrier to reporting to the supervisory authority.
 The guidance states that effort should be focussed on addressing the effects of the breach, rather than providing precise information.

-In some cases, there may be uncertainty whether a breach has occured or what the extent of that breach is.
+In some cases, there may be uncertainty around whether a breach has occurred or what the extent of that breach is.
 In the example of a lost encrypted USB drive, the guidance goes on to say:

 “A controller notifies the supervisory authority within 72 hours of detecting a breach that it has lost a USB key containing a copy of the personal data of some its customers.
 The USB key is later found misfiled within the controller’s premises and recovered.
 The controller updates the supervisory authority and requests the notification be amended.”

 There is a consistent message of ‘appropriate organisational and technical measures’ in all guidelines adopted by the Article 29 Working Party on the protections that organisations should have in place to limit the risk of a personal data breach.
 Where a breach is reported, this new guidance places the following responsibility on the supervisory authority: